abdur-rafi/Java-Socket/README.md

 # Java-Socket

-To send and recieve file properly both function should be used
+To send and recieve file properly, both functions should be used